 5. Hear the words of those who are overlooked

 There are people who cannot shut up and keep throwing out stupid suggestions and most of us simply disregard them.
 Then, there are people who have a lot of charisma and may or may not come up with good solutions, but most of us take heed.
 And then, there are people like Luna Lovegood or “Loony” who might hold all the answers we are looking for, but we want to steer clear of them because they seem lunatic.
 Harry Potter taught me to consult the timid and the eccentric people because they could hold the key while no one asks them.

 6. Don’t let your illness define you

 Being a werewolf in the HP universe means to be shunned by the society.
 Instead of going into exile like other werewolves, Remus Lupin conceals this information and leads a normal life by making preparations for full moon days.
-As mentioned in Pottermore, Lupin’s condition is a metaphor for those illnesses that carry a stigma, like HIV and AIDS.
+As mentioned in Pottermore, Lupin’s condition is a metaphor for those illnesses that carry a stigma, like AIDS.
 Whatever illness or disorder one may have, whether it carries a stigma or not, it is important to not define oneself based on the illness and rise above it.

-These are my favourite lessons from Harry Potter series.
+These are my favourite lessons from the Harry Potter series.
 As you can see, these are not just for children.
 Adults can also benefit from reading books that inspire them and/or remind them of certain morals.
 The official list of 8 important lessons we learned from the Harry Potter books can be read at Pottermore.
 What are your favourite learnings from reading HP?
 Comment below!